10 Reasons to visit Jaisalmer, Rajasthan

 If you live in India and have not visited the jewel of the state – the Golden City of Jaisalmer; then we hope this post inspires you to visit soon.
 Here are 10 reasons why you should definitely visit Jaisalmer.

-1) Feel like you’re a part of the Arabian nights
+1) Get Transported to the World of the Arabian nights

 The enchanting architecture of Jaisalmer will transport you back in time and the mystery in the air will give you a sense of being a part of “Arabian Nights” with tales of desert, camels, harems and everything exotic.
 The Jaisalmer fort is as big as the city that is next to it – which appears to be a part of this castle itself, because of matching sandstone architecture.
 Ever played the old school video game – Aladdin?
 Become a part of it by visiting this place.